gctigem/scRNAseq_Reprogramming/README.md

 ## Abstract
-Human cellular reprogramming to induced pluripotency is still an inefficient process and this has long hindered the study of the role of critical intermediate stages.
-We take advantage of high efficiency reprogramming in microfluidics and temporal multi-omics to identify and resolve distinct sub-populations and their interactions.
-The combination of secretome analysis and single-cell transcriptomics shows functional extrinsic pathways of protein communication between reprogramming sub-populations and the re-shaping of a permissive extracellular environment.
+Human cellular reprogramming to induced pluripotency is still an inefficient process, which has hindered studying the role of critical intermediate stages.
+Here we take advantage of high efficiency reprogramming in microfluidics and temporal multi-omics to identify and resolve distinct sub-populations and their interactions.
+We perform secretome analysis and single-cell transcriptomics to show functional extrinsic pathways of protein communication between reprogramming sub-populations and the re-shaping of a permissive extracellular environment.
 We pinpoint the HGF/MET/STAT3 axis as a potent enhancer of reprogramming, which acts via HGF accumulation within the confined system of microfluidics, and in conventional dishes needs to be supplied exogenously to enhance efficiency.
-Our data integrate the notion of human cellular reprogramming as a transcription factor-driven process with the concept that it is deeply dependent on extracellular context and cell population determinants.
+Our data suggest that human cellular reprogramming is a transcription factor-driven process that it is deeply dependent on extracellular context and cell population determinants.

 ## Contents of the article
 1. Introduction

 2. Results